+Modeling WM

-Modeling WM Use polite language when talking to the learner and to the people around you.
-3.06 Do not shout when the learners did something wrong instead give comfort.
-2.99 Sleep early and avoid too much use of gadgets.
-3.10 Grand Mean 3.05
+Use polite language when talking to the learner and to the people around 3.06

+you.

+Do not shout when the learners did something wrong instead give 2.99

+comfort.

+Sleep early and avoid too much use of gadgets.
+3.10

+Grand Mean 3.05